Let's make strawberry rhubarb jam!

 Then we add pectin.
 In purist jamming circles pectin is termed "the coward's way out".
 But I like to call it "give me a break, I have three kids".

-(It just helps things jell up much faster and you can stand over your hot stove and get splattered with scalding hot jam for 30 minutes less than you would normally have to).
 Then we'll bring the mixture to a full rolling boil while constantly stirring.
 (That part totally blows.
 You have to stand there stirring in perpetuity (I've been waiting and waiting to be able to use the word perpetuity somewhere in this blog and today the opportunity finally arose.
 Yes, words delight me-why am I so weird?!) and it's hot and boring.
 I cheat constantly.
 I frequently scurry away and grab a magazine or change the CD playing.
 Then I scurry back and freak out that the bottom is burning).
 When the full rolling boil starts, we add 4 1/2 cups of sugar.
 This is actually a very mild amount of sugar.
 Most fruit jams call for around 7 cups.
 But the rhubarb is going to give this jam a nice tang and we don't want to overpower that with too much sugar.

 Now things really start going fast at this point.
 I didn't have a lot of time to take pictures.
 We need to stir (constantly again, ugh) and wait for another full rolling boil, but it'll come quickly this time because things are already so hot.
 This is my gloved hand stirring.
 (Just doing my best to avoid 3rd degree burns up my forearm).
 (Has anyone noticed that my rampant (and inappropriate) use of parentheses grows exponentially with each passing day?)
 (I asked a fellow blogger, who is well-versed in the rules of grammar, to help me (and she did!) but I might be un-helpable.
 I'm a grammatical failure.
 There's really no hope for me and a proper paranthetical relationship.)